ringcentral-tutorials/sms-api-python-quickstart/README.md

  [twitter-img]: https://img.shields.io/twitter/follow/ringcentraldevs.svg?style=social&label=follow
  [twitter-url]: https://twitter.com/RingCentralDevs

-A quickstart tutorial to teach users to use RingCentral SMS API.
+A quickstart tutorial to teach users to use RingCentral Messages API.
 The following topics are included:

 - How to send SMS
 - How to send MMS